-- Development of facility operation and maintenance plan. - Maintenance of new self-contained breathing equipment, necessary to meet current firefighter safety and operating standards; perform all regulatory-required vehicle and equipment testing with minimal problems.
+- Development of facility operation and maintenance plan. - Replaced Tanker 45 and Engine 41 - Maintenance of self-contained breathing equipment, necessary to meet current firefighter safety and operating standards; perform all regulatory-required vehicle and equipment testing with minimal problems.

 Training & Safety: To provide for the professional development and safety of all fire department personnel.